-Based on our research with university administrators and counseling centers and work with AMF, we have identified several action steps that university administrators and counseling center directors can take to help grieving college students on three levels: student, campus, and national.
+Based on our research with university administrators, counseling centers, and our work with AMF’s young adults, we have identified several action steps that university administrators and counseling center directors can take to help grieving college students on three levels: student, campus, and national.

-First, many students troubled by grief present to the counseling center with problems that are secondary to the loss, such as reliance on drugs or insomnia.
+First, many students troubled by grief present to the counseling center with problems that are secondary to the death loss, such as substance abuse or insomnia.
 Thus, mental health professionals should conduct a thorough loss assessment as a part of all routine intake interviews.
 Both death and nondeath losses are important to understanding the experience of college students who present for counseling (Servaty-Seib & Taub, 2010).
-Campus professionals must be familiar with current bereavement-related theories, attuned to the behaviors that could indicate an internal struggle with bereavement, and prepared to intervene appropriately (Neimeyer, Laurie, Mehta, Hardison, & Currier, 2008).
+Campus professionals must be familiar with current bereavement-related theories, be attuned to the behaviors that could indicate an internal struggle with bereavement, and be prepared to intervene appropriately (Neimeyer, Laurie, Mehta, Hardison, & Currier, 2008).

-Second, it is important that campus professionals communicate directly with grieving college students that they are willing to speak with them during times of grief.
+Second, it is important that campus professionals communicate directly with grieving college students that they are willing to speak with and support them during times of grief.

-Fourth, campus professionals should encourage grieving college students, particularly males, to participate in service activities, such as a local cancer walk in memory or honor of a loved one.
-And, finally, campus professionals can share information about NSAMF and its nationwide community of supporters with students and colleagues and encourage their students to start a Chapter of AMF, if one is not already established on campus.
+Fourth, campus professionals should encourage grieving college students, particularly males, to participate in service activities, such as a local cancer walk in memory or honor of their person.
+And, finally, campus professionals can share information about Actively Moving Forward®, AMF and the AMF App.

 First, campus leaders should determine if there is a contact or identifiable location on campus where bereaved students can go to seek support, such as the counseling center, student health service, an AMF chapter, or campus ministry (Balk, 2001).